What is a stocks and shares ISA, and how does it work?

 Should I invest in a stocks and shares ISA?

-A stocks and shares ISA can be a great vehicle for saving for mid-term or longer-term goals.
+A stocks and shares ISA can be a great vehicle for saving for mid to long-term goals.

-If you have money that you feel able to put away for several years without touching it, then a stocks and shares ISA will, in most cases, deliver better value than cash savings.
+If you have money you are confident you can put away for several years without touching it, then a stocks and shares ISA will, in most cases, deliver better value than cash savings.

-Stocks and shares ISAs are particularly popular for junior ISAs, where saving can begin when the child is a baby and continue until they reach 18.
+Stocks and shares ISAs can be particularly sensible choices for junior ISAs, because the child won’t be able to access their investment until they are 18.

-18 years is a very good length of time for stock market investment, and historical growth over similar periods period has almost invariably beaten inflation and cash savings.
+This is a very good length of time for stock market investment, and historical growth over similar periods has almost invariably beaten inflation and cash savings.

-Though still vulnerable to stock market crashes, a Junior ISA containing stocks and shares is generally a better choice than a cash one.
+Though still vulnerable to stock market falls, a junior ISA containing stocks and shares is generally a better choice than a cash one, especially if saving starts when the child is still a baby.

-Stocks and shares ISAs can also be good for saving up for long-term goals, such as buying a home or retiring.
+Stocks and shares ISAs can also be good for saving up for long-term goals, such as buying a home or later life.

-Both of these goals can be achieved via a lifetime ISA (which may be either cash or stocks and shares), but these come with certain restrictions, so some savers may prefer a standard stocks and shares ISA.
+You can use a lifetime ISA for these goals (which may be either cash or stocks and shares), but these have some restrictions, so some savers may prefer a standard stocks and shares ISA.

 Learn more: What is a lifetime ISA and how does it work?